Master's Degree Program

 Students planning concentrations in Government, Political Economy, or any other course of study requiring work in Economics must have completed introductory courses in microeconomics and macroeconomics prior to enrollment.
 No prerequisite courses (including those in language or economics) can be waived and none will count towards the 36 graduate credits required for completion of the MA.

-Students are required to complete five not-for-credit research modules specifically designed to provide additional training in research, writing and methods.
+Students are required to complete six not-for-credit research modules specifically designed to provide additional training in research, writing and methods.
 The research module requirements consist of the following courses:

 - Basics of Writing, Research and Bibliographic Resources, Part 1